Frequently Asked Questions

 I’ve been waiting to see if my child will just grow out of their bad sleep habits… Is that possible?

-Sure, there are certainly children who learn to sleep better over time, especially if they have a good bedtime routine and aren’t developing bad habits along the way.
-However, the other side of the situation is that, if they don’t, their bad sleep habits can follow them for a long time.
+Definitely, this could happen.
+For there are certainly children who learn to sleep better over time.
+Especially if they have a good bedtime routine and aren’t developing bad habits along the way.
+However, there is a whole other side of the situation.
+If they don’t, their bad sleep habits can follow them for a long time.
 Many adults who have bad sleep habits were once babies and children with bad sleep habits.
 At the end of the day, this is how I think about it… If your child is sick, would you just wait for it to go away?
 Or would you take them to the doctor and proactively work to remedy their illness?
 The latter, of course!
-And, knowing how important good sleep is to the health and development of your little one, why would you take a wait and see approach when there are viable solutions – like sleep training – available to you?
+And, knowing how important good sleep is to the health and development of your little one, why would you take a wait and see approach when there are viable solutions – like sleep teaching – available to you?
 Of course, every family is different and some have heard negative things about sleep training.
 Nevertheless, studies have proved its effectiveness and many pediatricians recommend getting help from a certified sleep trainer if your baby is struggling to sleep well.